|

 clothing, jewelry, ties, or any dangling objects, including long hair may catch

-attire is never authorized in or around these tools.
+in rotating parts or accessories.
+This attire is never authorized in or around

-Generally some type of basic PPE is required.
+Generally, some type of basic PPE is required.
 See ES&H Manual Chapter 6620 Personal Protective Equipment to determine and obtain the appropriate items.

-Jefferson Lab considers manually powered tools to be those that
+manually powered tools to be those that are powered by manual force and held in

 ·